samborkent/plasma-solver/README.md

 * Check oxidation energies
 * Check angular fitting parameter
 * Check which data is relevant to print in config file
+* Get materials data straight from PeriodicTable and MaterialsProject websites

 # Questions
 * Why are all the array's in the Makestruct function doubled?